Annabdoan/it1901/beer_punishment/README.md

 > Over the course of several months, Maurice has been punished with various beer penalties, and is starting to get loads of beers he has to pay for.
 To make sure that the amount does not get too large towards the end of the year, he wants to pay down his debt.
 Maurice wants to delete his existing rule breaks in the app after paying them up.

+<ins>Able to see:</ins> An overview of registered rules, An overview of members with belonging penalties
+<ins>Able to do:</ins> Register a new member, register a new rule, punish a member, remove a member, remove a rule, pay a punishment

 ### Functionality at final release: